mosip/mimoto/db_scripts/README.md

 # Mimoto Database
-Backend service of Inji Mobile and Inji Web.
-The modules exposes API endpoints.
+Mimoto Database acts as a centralized data repository, ensuring that both Inji Mobile and Inji Web applications can access consistent and up-to-date information

 ## Overview
 This folder contains SQL scripts to create databases and tables in postgres.
 The table structure is described under the `<db name>/ddl/` folder.
 Default data populated in the tables can be found in the `<db name>/dml` folder.